May 19, 2017 Latest Geoscience BC project to reveal geology of north central and northeastern BC

 Commenting on the announcement, Geoscience BC Vice President of Minerals and Mining Bruce Madu said: "Experts are certain that there are undiscovered mineral deposits in this area of British Columbia.
 Conducting this research and making the data open to everyone allows more informed decisions to be made.
 It encourages targeted and responsible development in the future."

-The project is funded in part by Northern Development Initiative Trust's Economic Development Infrastructure program with a $125,000 grant.
+The project is funded in part by Northern Development Initiative Trust's Economic Development Infrastructure program.
 "We are pleased to be a partner in this project," says Northern Development CEO, Joel McKay.
 "Studies like this are invaluable for providing regional data that help with informed resource management decision making and identification of new economic opportunities for the entire region."

 On Thursday, Geoscience BC organized a meeting to discuss the project with community leaders and First Nations.
 The project is expected to get underway in July, with results ready in early 2018.
 Search Phase III is a continuation of Search Phases I and II, which were completed in the Kitimat-Terrace-Smithers-Houston-Burns Lake-Vanderhoof area in 2015-16.
 The latest Search Phase II summary report, digital data, and survey maps are available on the Geoscience BC website.